Fleet Management

 5. Charging Site Activation and EV Onboarding

-If you install charging infrastructure on your property, be sure to keep in touch with your utility about your activation timeline.
+If you install charging stations on your property, be sure to keep in touch with your utility about your activation timeline.
 Not only will they have to inspect and power up your charging stations, but they will also need to ensure the local grid is prepared for the added load of your EV inventory relative to existing demand.

 Fleet Electrification and Sustainability Programs